Final Girl - All 20+ Feature Film Boxes Compared!

 Raptors → small, cramped locations (Creech Manor, Wingard Cottage) Warning

-The raptor pack grows quickly.
-On small, cramped locations with few paths, the pack becomes overwhelming fast – barely any room to dodge.
-Better to try it on a larger location first.
+The raptor pack grows fast.
+On small, cramped locations with few routes, the pack quickly becomes overwhelming – there's barely any room to dodge.
+Better to try it out on a larger location first.

-6. Final Girl Cross-Use – Who Shines Where?
+6. Final Girls Cross-Play – Who Shines Where?

-Final Girls from Series 1–4 (Films 1–4) with hit points (HP) and playstyle profile, plus concrete recommendations for use outside their home box.
-All HP values are verified either against the rulebook PDF or against photos of the original Final Girl cards.
-Laurie and Reiko (S1·F1) are not included in the summary rulebook PDF, but their values and ability texts have been confirmed via photos of the original cards.
+Final Girls from Series 1–4 (Films 1–4) with hit points (HP), a playstyle profile, and recommendations for use outside their home box.
+HP values are verified through either official rulebook PDFs or scans of the original cards.
+Laurie and Reiko (S1·F1) aren't listed in the summary rulebook PDF; their values and ability text were confirmed via scans of the original cards.

-Final Girl · HP · Style Home Box Strength / Ability (simplified) Cross-use – concrete recommendation
+Final Girl · HP Home Box Strength / Ability (simplified) Cross-play – concrete recommendation

-Series 1 – Laurie, Reiko, Asami, Charlie 📷✓ photo-verified; the rest ⚠ not verified (see legend above)
+Series 1 – Laurie, Reiko, Asami, and Charlie are photo-verified; the rest are not (see key above)

 S1·F1

-✓ Verified (original card): "Whenever you are in the same space as an Enemy and inflict damage, do an additional [damage]." – applies against any enemy, not just Hans; aggressive melee Hellscape, Falconwood, Carnage at the Carnival – anywhere melee dominates in the same space as an enemy, the damage bonus brings a constant advantage (works against any killer/minion, not just the main killer). ⭐ Good for beginners.
+Verified (original card): "Whenever you are in the same space as an Enemy and inflict damage, do an additional [damage]." – applies against any enemy, not just Hans; aggressive melee Hellscape, Falconwood, Carnage at the Carnival – anywhere melee combat while sharing a space with an enemy dominates, the damage bonus is a steady advantage (works against any killer/minion, not just the main killer).
+Good for beginners.

 S1·F1

-✓ Verified (original card): "Once per Action phase if an Enemy is within 2 spaces, you may move to that Enemy's space for free." – free mobility/control, no search or card bonus (an earlier version of this entry was incorrect) Large, winding maps with lots of killer movement options (Pesadilla Verde, Falconwood, Sacred Groves) – the free instant move onto an enemy lets you engage enemies early without spending a regular action card.
+Verified (original card): "Once per Action phase if an Enemy is within 2 spaces, you may move to that Enemy's space for free." – free mobility/control, not a search or card bonus Large, winding locations with lots of killer movement options (Pesadilla Verde, Falconwood, Sacred Groves) – free instant movement onto an enemy lets you corner them early without spending a regular action card.

 S1·F2

-Picks an action that's always resolved with 5 dice – regardless of game state; only 4 HP Versus Evomorph, Organism, Inkanyamba – against the toughest killers, a guaranteed 5-dice turn per round is often decisive.
-High risk due to 4 HP – for experienced players only.
+Chooses an action that's always resolved with 5 dice – regardless of Horror Level; only 4 HP Against the Evomorph, the Organism, Inkanyamba – against the toughest killers, a guaranteed 5-dice action per round is often decisive.
+High risk from 4 HP – experienced players only.

 S1·F2

-+2 dice on Search actions; the most reliable weapon-finder in the whole game Everywhere – one of the most universal FGs.
-Especially valuable in L'armes Abbey (relics vs. Malice tokens) and Storybook Woods (weak item deck). ⭐ Beginner recommendation for cross-use.
++2 dice on Search actions; the most reliable weapon-finder in the entire game Anywhere – one of the most universally useful Final Girls.
+Especially valuable in L'armes Abbey (relics against Malice tokens) and Storybook Woods (weak item deck).
+A beginner-friendly cross-play pick.

 S1·F3